Tanz0rz/haxe-fmod/docs/guides/components.md

     FmodHeapsSetup.init({liveUpdate: true});
     ```

     Heaps has no global volume control of its own, so the FMOD master bus is the volume.
-Wire your settings menu to `FmodManager.SetBusVolumeMaster` and `SetBusMuteMaster`.
+Wire your settings menu to `FmodManager.SetMasterVolume` and `SetMasterMute`.

     On HashLink the updater rides the main thread's event loop.
 In the browser it is a `requestAnimationFrame` loop.
 A game that drives FMOD itself calls `FmodManager.Initialize()` and `FmodHeapsUpdater.init()` separately.
 It can also skip the updater and call `FmodManager.Update()` from its own loop.